shayonj/TagPort/README.md

 **Features**

-* Simply search for a hashtag you wish to get results for
+* Simply search for a hashtag you wish to get results for from Twitter and Instagram
 * Exclude search results against a specific term (optional)
 * Auto link to urls
 * Auto link to Twitter and Instagram profile mentions